14 follow-up email templates and examples that get responses

 [YOUR NAME]

-When it comes to any meeting, it’s helpful to summarize everything you’ve discussed in a follow-up email to all participants.
+When it comes to any meetings, it’s helpful to summarize everything you’ve discussed in a follow-up email to all participants.

-This provides everyone with a clear overview of the main discussion points, the benefits of choosing your company (if the meeting was a sales pitch), and the next steps that have been agreed.
+This provides everyone with a clear overview of the main discussion points, the benefits of choosing your company (if the meeting was a sales pitch), and the next steps agreed.

 Hi [FIRST NAME],